valpackett/tiny-nix-ipc/README.md

 - `Socket::new_socketpair` makes a `socketpair` with the settings you want (`AF_UNIX/SOCK_SEQPACKET/CLOEXEC`), but you can use `FromRawFd` of course
 - if you want to poll (using `poll`, `select`, `kqueue`, `epoll`, abstractions like [mio](https://github.com/carllerche/mio), etc.), get the fd using `AsRawFd`
 - all send/recv methods allow file descriptor (fd) passing
-- you can send/recv raw iovecs (scatter-gather vectors), buffers, structs
+- you can send/recv raw iovecs (scatter-gather vectors), buffers, structs and [serde](https://serde.rs/)-serialized objects
+- serde is optional, select a Cargo feature for the format you want (CBOR)

 ## Usage